Hashimoto’s Disease

 Your doctor will give you a blood test about 6 to 8 weeks after you begin taking thyroid hormone and adjust your dose if needed.
 Each time you change your dose, you’ll have another blood test.
 Once you’ve reached a dose that’s working for you, your doctor will probably repeat the blood test in 6 months and then once a year.

-See also What acid reflux disease
+See also What vitamin causes the disease beriberi

 Your hypothyroidism most likely can be completely controlled with thyroid hormone medicine, as long as you take the prescribed dose as instructed.
 Never stop taking your medicine without talking with your doctor first.